Worship Team Survival Guide

 Please come prepared to rehearsal, having listened to and practiced the songs.
 Remember, “practice” is on your own, while “rehearsal” is with the team.

-On your computer, you can find the song set online at Planning Center under “plans”.
+On your laptop or home computer, you can find the song set online at Planning Center under “plans”.
 In the top right corner, click on “rehearse”, and you will find charts and mp3’s for the service.

 On the “PCO Services” mobile phone app, go on the correct service date and just hit “media player”.
-Listen to the song, taking specific note to your instrumental or vocal part.
+Listen to the song set for Sunday, taking specific note to your instrumental or vocal part.